Isabel Hund

 Isabel Hund (born 14 June 1962) is a German chess Chess Woman FIDE Master (WFM, 1990) who two-times won West Germany Women's Chess Championship (1980, 1989).
 Also she won Belgian Women's Chess Championship (1985).

 Private and work

-Isabel Hund is the daughter of Juliane and Gerhard Hund, and granddaughter of Friedrich Hund and Ingeborg Seynsche.
+Isabel Hund is the daughter of Juliane and Gerhard Hund, and granddaughter of physicist Friedrich Hund and mathematician Ingeborg Seynsche.
 She attended the Landrat-Lucas-Gymnasium in Opladen (Abitur 1981), studied Jurisprudence for a few semesters in Cologne, completed an apprenticeship as a social security clerk and works for the Techniker Krankenkasse.
 Isabel Hund lives in Nörvenich.

 She belongs to an internationally known chess family, has three sisters who are all strong chess players.
 Barbara, who is Woman Grandmaster (WGM), is the strongest ahead of Isabel.